 The development application at No. 31 Smith Street, Highgate was for modifications to a part of a heritage place that was not part of its 'statement of significance' adopted by Council and so would not have gone to Council for determination if this change was in place.

+Regarding the request that the CEO have the authority to select appointments of Community Directors to the Leederville Gardens Board of Management, please confirm:

+- a.
+Whether these are paid appointments - b.
+Whether these are external appointments or from Councillors and - c.
+Whether the City is in any way responsible for the conduct of such appointments

+The Rules of Association for Leederville Gardens Inc provides -

+14. Selection criteria

-CR IOPPOLO (PROVIDED IN WRITING PRIOR TO THE BRIEFING): Regarding the request that the CEO have the authority to select appointments of Community Directors to the Leederville Gardens Board of Management, please confirm: a.
-Whether these are paid appointments b.
-Whether these are external appointments or from Councillors and c.
-Whether the City is in any way responsible for the conduct of such appointments EXECUTIVE MANAGER CORPORATE STRATEGY & GOVERNANCE: The Rules of Association for Leederville Gardens Inc provides -14.
-Selection criteria (1) The Board will review the selection criteria every year and send any revisions to the City.
-(2) Once the City has agreed to the revised selection criteria they will remain in place until revised or new selection criteria are developed by the Board and approved by the City.
-18. Appointment of community Directors by the City (1) The Secretary will give the City at least 90 days' notice of the expiry of the term of office of each community Director appointed by the City.
-(2) The City will run a search and selection process for each community Director to be appointed by the City, before that position becomes vacant, as follows (a) The City will use the selection criteria in its search and selection process. (b) The City will provide a shortlist of potential appointees to the Board. (c) The Board will interview the potential appointees and recommend to the City its preferred candidate for appointment to the Board.
-The City will appoint one (or more) of the potential appointees to the Board (d) after taking into consideration the Board's recommendation and the selection criteria.
-(3) Where a community Director is eligible for reappointment and confirms their willingness to be reappointed, and the Board recommends that they be reappointed, the City may reappoint them without undertaking a search and selection process.
-27. Payments to Directors and subcommittee members (1) A Director or a member of any subcommittee is entitled to be paid out of the funds of the Association only if: the payment is for any out-of-pocket expenses for travel and accommodation (a) in connection with the performance of the Director's functions; or the payment is authorised by resolution at a general meeting on the basis (b) that the payment is: reimbursement for an expense not referred to in rule 27(1)(a), that has been properly incurred in connection with the Association's business; or (ii) a fee or allowance for the Director or subcommittee member's work not exceeding reasonable market rates for that work.
+- The Board will review the selection criteria every year and send any revisions to the City. - (2) Once the City has agreed to the revised selection criteria they will remain in place until revised or new selection criteria are developed by the Board and approved by the City.

+18. Appointment of community Directors by the City

+- The Secretary will give the City at least 90 days' notice of the expiry of the term of office of each community Director appointed by the City. - (2) The City will run a search and selection process for each community Director to be appointed by the City, before that position becomes vacant, as follows: - (a) The City will use the selection criteria in its search and selection process. - (b) The City will provide a shortlist of potential appointees to the Board. - (c) The Board will interview the potential appointees and recommend to the City its preferred candidate for appointment to the Board. - (d) The City will appoint one (or more) of the potential appointees to the Board after taking into consideration the Board's recommendation and the selection criteria. - (3) Where a community Director is eligible for reappointment and confirms their willingness to be reappointed, and the Board recommends that they be reappointed, the City may reappoint them without undertaking a search and selection process.

+27. Payments to Directors and subcommittee members

+- (1) A Director or a member of any subcommittee is entitled to be paid out of the funds of the Association only if: - the payment is for any out-of-pocket expenses for travel and accommodation in connection with the performance of the Director's functions; or - (b) the payment is authorised by resolution at a general meeting on the basis that the payment is: - reimbursement for an expense not referred to in rule 27(1)(a), that has been properly incurred in connection with the Association's business; - a fee or allowance for the Director or subcommittee member's work not exceeding reasonable market rates for that work.

 In summary, the Leederville Gardens Inc Board recommends to the City the appointment of a Board Director from the shortlist provided by the City.

 The role is in essence a 'voluntary' one and external to Council Members.

-CR IOPPOLO (PROVIDED IN WRITING PRIOR TO THE BRIEFING): Given that the authority sort includes extending the CEO's ability to appoint Authorised Persons with delegation powers and that: d.
-Authorised Persons may not necessarily be employees of the City and e. the Local Government Act s5.71 only requires that employees are required to disclose conflicts and f. a delegate must otherwise ensure that there is no actual or perceived conflict where is the protection and accountability where the CEO delegates to a delegate where there indeed exists a conflict?
+Given that the authority sort includes extending the CEO's ability to appoint Authorised Persons with delegation powers and that:

+- d.
+Authorised Persons may not necessarily be employees of the City and - e. the Local Government Act s5.71 only requires that employees are required to disclose conflicts f. a delegate must otherwise ensure that there is no actual or perceived conflict where is the protection and accountability where the CEO delegates to a delegate where there indeed exists a conflict?